ohirose/bcpd/README.md

 are more than several hundreds of thousands.
 If `P` is specified as an argument of `-s`, nonzero elements of matching probability P will be output.
 If the optimization is not converged, the output of P might become time-consuming.

-### Terminal output

-- `-q`: Quiet mode.
-Print nothing.
-- `-h`: History mode.
-Status information for each loop will not be cleared if specified.
-- `-v`: Print the version and the simple instruction of this software.
-- `-W`: Disable warnings.

 ## Rigid registration
 ![alt text](https://github.com/ohirose/bcpd/blob/master/img/rigid.png?raw=true)